openlegend/core-rules/core/SRD.md

 Every character has a Wealth Score, which begins at 2 and can range from 0 to 9, fluctuating up and down as you acquire and spend your riches.
 Your wealth score provides a general description of how well-off you are and the typical types of goods and services you can acquire.
 The Wealth Overview table describes the typical lifestyles and available goods for each Wealth Score.

 ### Acquiring Goods and Services
-When you are trying to buy new equipment, construct an inn, or hire a craftsman, your wealth score determines whether you are able.
+When you are trying to buy new equipment, construct a building, or hire a craftsman, your wealth score determines whether you are able.
 Every good or service is assigned a Wealth Level (either in the rules or by the GM).
 This level is compared with your Wealth Score in order to determine the cost of acquiring the item, as follows:

 If the good you want to purchase has a level lower than your Wealth Score, you can acquire the item easily without taxing your time and resources.

 If the item’s level is **equal to** your Wealth Score, you can acquire it, but the expense taxes your resources such that you cannot acquire new goods at that level or higher for two weeks.

-If the object of your purchase is **one level higher than** your Wealth Score and your wealth score is above 0, you can acquire it, but the cost is so great that your Wealth Score is reduced by 1.
+If the object of your purchase is **one level higher than** your Wealth Score and your Wealth Score is above 0, you can acquire it, but the cost is so great that your Wealth Score is reduced by 1.

 You cannot make purchases that are more than one level higher than your Wealth Score.